algorathem/Accompl/README.md

 - Minimal typing interface
 - Draw out favourite scenes instead
 3. This webapp does not require installation.
 Simply access it via GitHub pages.
-Show drafts
-Getting Started with Accompl: Spark a Love of Reading!

 Accompl is a fun and engaging webapp designed to help young readers between 7-12 years old explore the wonderful world of books!
 Whether you're a bookworm already or just starting your reading journey, Accompl will help you track your progress and share your thoughts on the exciting stories you discover.